-- → Each employer should have consistent policies and practices about substance use and disability accommodations. - → Working with an employee who has a substance use disorder can be a very complex situation.
+- Employers in industries such as trucking need clear policies and practices related to substance use, particularly in safety-sensitive occupations.
+Reasonable accommodation must be provided for employees who are identified as having a disability due to addiction or substance use disorder. - Working with an employee who has a substance use disorder (also referred to as a substance dependence) can be a very complex situation.
 By understanding the law and using best practice, employers can appropriately address and/or accommodate substance use disorder as a disability in the workplace.